One World Observatory restaurant

 The One Dine at One World Observatory is open from 1 pm to 9 pm, Thursday through Monday.

-Tuesdays and Wednesdays are off-limits.
-The last Table can be reserved at 6 pm, and dinner is served until 7.30 pm.
+The last table can be reserved at 6 pm, and dinner is served until 7.30 pm.

 Although the observation deck at One World Trade Center closes at 7 pm, you can continue to enjoy views of New York from the restaurant on the 101st floor until closing time.